The procedure applies to both ixmp and message_ix.

 The package can be downloaded, installed and run.

 The README is rendered correctly.

-Address any warnings or errors that appear.
-If needed, make a new commit.
-Go back to step (2), incrementing the release candidate number, e.g. from
+Address any warnings or errors that appear, if necessary through ≥1 new commit(s).
+Then continue from step (4), incrementing the release candidate number, e.g. from

 (optional) Tag the release itself and push: